glassroom/generalized_orders_of_magnitude/README.md

 ### Parallel Estimation of the Spectrum of Lyapunov Exponents over GOOMs

-The code for estimating spectra of Lyapunov exponents in parallel, incorporating our selective-resetting method, is at:
+The code for estimating spectra of Lyapunov exponents in parallel, via a prefix scan over GOOMs, incorporating our selective-resetting method, is at:

 [https://github.com/glassroom/parallel_lyapunov_exponents](https://github.com/glassroom/parallel_lyapunov_exponents)